chrisarg/Bit-Set/README.md

     4. When implementing a function, do provide the POD documentation for it.
     However, generate the POD after you have implemented the functions.
-    5. After you have implemented the modules, generate a simple test that will generate a Bit::Set of capacity of 1024 bits, set the first, second and 5th one and see if the popcount is equal to 3.
+    5. After you have implemented the modules, generate a simple test that will generate a C<Bit::Set> of capacity of 1024 bits, set the first, second and 5th one and see if the popcount is equal to 3.

 Claude did get \*most\* things right:

-- it generated 3 chunks of code corresponding to \`Bit::Set\`,  \`Bit::Set::DB\` and the single test file
+- it generated 3 chunks of code corresponding to `Bit::Set`,  `Bit::Set::DB` and the single test file
 - the table driven approach was implemented effectively reducing the number of lines of code that had to be written
-- The checked runtime exceptions in the C interface were incorporated in the Perl using a wrapper function that was provided to \`FFI::Platypus\` \`attach\`.
+- The checked runtime exceptions in the C interface were incorporated in the Perl using a wrapper function that was provided to `FFI::Platypus` attach.
-- The \`FFI::Platypus::Record\` was correctly selected into the implementation for the C structure that passes options for the CPU/GPU enhanced container functions.
+- The `FFI::Platypus::Record` was correctly selected into the implementation for the C structure that passes options for the CPU/GPU enhanced container functions.
 - the POD documentation was generated as a skeleton using the grouping of function in the README file.
 The documentation was no frills, a very simple repetition of what is available from [Bit](https://github.com/chrisarg/Bit), but it is enough to get one started.